Reviews You Can Rely On

 Credit: Abriah Wofford

 The Elite Gourmet Maxi-Matic Programmable also produced pretty good white bread.
-It wasn't flawless, with a slightly lopsided dome, a little too dense around the bottom and edges, and a chewier crust.
-But we still think this makes a pretty solid option for your sandwiches.
-The Hamilton Beach HomeBaker white bread was tasty to eat and with a good colored crust but a little lacking in density, evenness, and consistent coloration on the outside.
+It wasn't flawless, with a slightly lopsided dome, a little too dense around the bottom and edges, and a chewier crust, but this still makes a pretty solid sandwich bread.
 The white bread from the Breville the Custom Loaf wasn't bad.
 It looked wonky on the outside, with its lumpy dome, but the inside was more promising, with fairly even color and a good mixture of air pocket density.
 It scored about average in our taste testing from our blind taste testing.

 bread machine - the zojirushi makes a delicious white bread.